AlexDisler/cordova-plugin-inapppurchase/README.md

 #### inAppPurchase.restorePurchases()

-If successful, the promise resolves to an object with the following attributes:
+If successful, the promise resolves to an array of objects with the following attributes:

 - ```productId```
 - ```state``` - the state of the product.
 On ***Android*** the statuses are: ```0 - ACTIVE, 1 - CANCELLED,  2 - REFUNDED```